ETS-Android2/real-timeNoiseReductionApp/README.md

 In the documentation file you will have acess to the following:

-1-Introduction
+1. Introduction

-2-The App and Experiments 2
+2. The App and Experiments 2

-__2.1-Implementing the App
+2.1.
+Implementing the App

 __2.2-Experimental Evaluation